MetaMask/rpc-errors/README.md

 /**
  * Classes
  */
-import { EthereumRpcError, EthereumProviderError } from '@metamask/rpc-errors';
+import { JsonRpcError, EthereumProviderError } from '@metamask/rpc-errors';

 /**
  * getMessageFromCode and errorCodes